Nuclear Weapons at George AFB

 F-106A 59-0106 of the 329th FIS, George AFB, CA. An all-white Genie rocket (no color bands around the body) indicates it’s loaded with a nuke warhead. [via Tony Landis]

-George AFB was one of 35 bases that had Fighter Interceptor Squadrons with low-yield nuclear weapons for stopping enemy bomber attacks.
-Because the early nuclear weapons (non-sealed pit) required regular onsite maintenance, a considerable amount of radioactive contamination/waste would be generated during the polonium-beryllium (Po-Be) initiators replacement operation.
+George AFB was one of 35 bases that had Fighter Interceptor Squadrons with air-to-air nuclear weapons for stopping enemy bomber attacks.
+Because the early generation nuclear weapons (non-sealed pit) required regular onsite maintenance, a considerable amount of radioactive contamination/waste would be generated during the polonium-beryllium (Po-Be) initiators’ replacement operation.
 The Air Force has repeatedly denied that there were any nuclear weapons at George AFB.
 Additionally, the Air Force has not acknowledged or released any radiological surveys of the nuclear weapons maintenance and storage facilities at George AFB (building 753 and the Missile Compound).
 Numerous Air Force documents state that the Air Force disposed of highly classified 91(b) radioactive material (RAM) in accordance with the Atomic Energy Commission (AEC) and Air Force procedures at the time.
 Unfortunately, the standard procedure was to bury the radioactive material (RAM) in cardboard boxes and to burn the mixed waste, releasing the aerosolized radioactive material.
 The problem is that George AFB and several other bases on the list were closed and are being transferred to the public without full disclosure of the nature and extent of the contamination at these bases.

 The following is from the declassified report “Nuclear Armament and Manned Interceptors, 1951-1963.”